OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `repair_key_range` AAE fold.

 The aae_fold will send repair events to the `riak_kv_reader` queue, and progress can be tracked by tracking the queue's log outputs.
 There is an automated background process on each node that will consume repair events from the queue, and trigger read repair (if required) by a clientless GET of the object.
 Each node's reader queue is limited to 1M requests, and requests over this limit will be discarded.
 This limit is not configurable in Riak 3.4.
-The `riak_kv_reader` process will dequeue items from the `riak_kv_reader` queue and prompt an internal GET request - which should there be a discrepancy will prompt a repair via `read_repair`.
+The `riak_kv_reader` process will dequeue items from the `riak_kv_reader` queue and prompt an internal GET request; which, should there be a discrepancy, prompt a repair via `read_repair`.

 Repair key range operations are a potentially efficient method for repairing keys across a cluster following a known incident, the impact of which was restricted to a given time range; and may prove to be quicker in some circumstances than waiting for the delta to heal via active anti-entropy.